AutoGIS-2017/final-assignment-Oyelowo/README.md

  the specified input is not included in the matrices specified by use.

- The function has thesame function as the function 'extract_files'.
+ The function has thesame function as the function 'extract'.
 The only difference is that the user is prompted to input the            values which should be separated by comma(,).

  -  **_zipped_data_path:_** This is the path to the zipped Helsinki travel time matrices data which should be specified.

- filepath: output filepath where the matrices files will be extracted to.
+ -  **_filepath:_** output filepath where the matrices files will be extracted to.

- sep(e.g ',' ,';', '\t)' : the separator of the columns of the extracted files.
+ -  **_sep(e.g ',' ,';', '\t)' :_** the separator of the columns of the extracted files.
 This works only if the files are extracted into              thesame folder, i.e separate_folder=False.

- file_format(e.g. .txt, .csv): format of the extracted travel time matrices.
+ -   **_file_format(e.g. .txt, .csv):_** format of the extracted travel time matrices.
 This is also works only if the files are extracted into thesame folder, i.e separate_folder=False.

- separate_folder(True/False): this determines if the files should be extracted into same folder or separate folders.
+ -  **_separate_folder(True/False):_** this determines if the files should be extracted into same folder or separate folders.
 Default             value is False.